SIGWROC/sigwroc/content/mentoring/_index.md

       As part of our new mentorship program, SIGWROC will be hosting a series of writing-focused meet ups to help mentors and mentees connect in a low stakes way.

+      We are thrilled to begin more formal support for a WROC mentorship program.
+To get us started, we are hosting monthly *WROC and Write*! events on the first Fridays of the month.
+In each meeting, we will:

       What we'll do:

-      - Have focused time to write, read, or work on a project
+      * Have focused time to write, read, or work on a project

-      - Meet others working on projects in the writing and rhetorics of code
+      * Meet others working on projects in the writing and rhetorics of code

-      - Have small breakout rooms with mentors to chat
+      * Have small breakout rooms with mentors to chat

-      More information to come!
+      Use this [Google Survey]([https://docs.google.com/forms/​d/e/1FAIpQLSegMdHA43LHMkIj-​y4hPgsm8UGnqLp9NAUeRu9k1bPQyR7​lmw/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLSegMdHA43LHMkIj-y4hPgsm8UGnqLp9NAUeRu9k1bPQyR7lmw/viewform?usp=sf_link)) to sign up to receive the Zoom link for these meetings.
-    heading: WROC & Write Meetups
+    heading: WROC & Write!
+Meetups
   - heading: Find a WROC Mentor
     text: >-
       If you need any support, we have mentors that would love to help you